What is Supervised Machine Learning?

 • Machine learning (ML): A subset of AI focused on how computers acquire new information/knowledge

-This definition leaves a lot of space for a range of approaches to ML
+This definition leaves a lot of space for a range of approaches to ML.

-Supervised ML
+Supervised ML (or SML)

-• Requires coded data or data with a known outcome
+• Requires coded data, or data with a known outcome

 • Uses coded/outcome data to train an algorithm